whirlibulf/engine/Readme.md

     };

-## Component Factories and Components
+## Component Factories and Component Instances

 Component factories create new component instances when they are needed by an object.